dolphindb/api-java/README.md

 We can use method `run` to execute DolphinDB built-in functions or user-defined functions on a remote DolphinDB server.

-The following examples show 3 ways to call DolphinDB's built-in function `add` in Java, depending on the locations of the parameters "x" and "y".
+The following examples illustrate 3 ways to call DolphinDB's built-in function `add` in Java, depending on the locations of the parameters "x" and "y" of function `add`.

 * Both parameters are on DolphinDB server